brewaa/stellar-checkout/README.md

 # StellarCheckout

-A javascript plugin that integrates web sites with the Stellar.org blockchain so merchants can accept payments in lumens.
+A javascript plugin with a responsive UI that integrates web sites with the Stellar.org blockchain so merchants can accept payments in lumens.

 ## Installation